crummy/screenglow/README.md

 * Manually enter or automatically acquire IP address
 * App will regularly take the average colour of the screen and set chosen light to this colour
 * Light will turn on/off when computer sleeps, wakes, or powers down

-## Planned

-* Different algorithms to choose "average" colour of screen
-* Incorporate brightness information from screen into final colour
+* Optionally use brightness information from colour, with adjustable min/max values

+## Limitations

+* Screen capture method only captures primary monitor, and not full screen games or movies
+* Changing capture interval or colour capture method requires restarting the program

 ## License